Plavio Uganda

 The Design That Delivered

 What made this redesign stand out was its alignment with the spirit of the NGO while delivering a modern, scalable, and emotionally resonant experience.
-Key reasons for its success:

 • Volunteer-Driven Authenticity: As a designer volunteering time and skill, I brought passion and respect to the work—ensuring the redesign was grounded in empathy, not just efficiency.